raik199x/Emotion-Recognition/README.md

 Emotion recognition on python + pytorch.
 Made as diploma work for Belarusian State University of Informatics and Radioelectronics.

+## WORK IN PROGRESS

+This app in under development, everything described in this project might and WILL be changed.

 ## Requirements

 ### Cuda